 Summary of Money’s Aura identity theft protection review

 Aura offers a comprehensive suite of products and services that protect your personal information online and across all your devices.

-Its main features are identity monitoring, financial fraud detection and device security for you and your family.
-Aura also monitors customer’s home title, bank accounts and credit card accounts, and provides fraud resolution services in the event that there is a breach of your information online or on the dark web.
+Its main services are identity monitoring, financial fraud detection and device security for you and your family.
+Aura also monitors customer’s home titles, bank accounts and credit card accounts.
+It also provides personalized fraud resolution services in the event that there is a breach of your information online or on the dark web.

-As part of its suite of products, Aura includes a VPN and password manager for up to 10 computers or mobile devices per plan member.
-If customers add children to their plan, they’ll also get access to parental controls and SSN monitoring for the child.
+Aura stands out from its competitors because its plans offer many additional features, such as a VPN and password manager for up to 10 computers or mobile devices per plan member.
+If customers add children to their Family plan, they’ll also get access to parental controls and SSN monitoring for each child.